-We acquire artistic potency through, among other things, choosing accessible music, gaining interpretive know-how, practicing deeply, and trusting ourselves – we have to trust in our preparation and in what we have to say through music.
+We acquire such artistic potency through, among other things, choosing accessible music, gaining interpretive know-how, practicing deeply, and trusting ourselves – we have to trust in our preparation and in what we have to say through music.

-A musician’s stage power results from the sum of those 4 elements.
+A musician’s stage power results from the sum of the above four elements.

-One way to gauge your stage power is to video-record a practice performance and then assign yourself a 1-5 ranking in each category, with 5 as the highest ranking (a top score totaling 20.
+One way to gauge your stage power is to video-record a practice performance and then assign yourself a 1-5 ranking in each category, with 5 as the highest ranking (a top score would total 20).

 With steady work, the energy of being on stage can then rocket you and your listeners to unforgettable heights.

 © 2011 Gerald Klickstein